jstolarek/slicer/README.md

 Requirements
 ============

 This software is written in Haskell.
-To build and install this software you will need GHC 8.0 or newer and typical Haskell infrastructure (Cabal, access to Hackage).
+To build and install it you will need GHC 8.0 or newer and typical Haskell infrastructure (Cabal, access to Hackage).

 Installation